in

 It is better to stay within the limits that are recommended as RDA because overdosing on any nutrient can lead to its toxicity in the body.

-In some other cases, the existence of diseases like hypertension can ask for a reduction in total sodium intake.
+In some other cases, the existence of diseases like hypertension may call for a reduction in total sodium intake.

 Excessive consumption of sodium can lead to the following clinical disorders